What are the regulations?

 What happens if I am parked incorrectly?

 - E-scooters that are owned by a third party, such as Veo, will be relocated to the nearest e-scooter parking areas if found parked improperly.
 DOTS will fine the corporate owner, and the corporate owner may pass those fines on to the user.

 - E-scooters that are personally owned will be impounded if found parked improperly, and must be picked up from the DOTS Office in Regents Drive Garage.
 Impound and storage fines will apply.

 How are we going to accommodate the influx of e-scooters on campus with parking?

-There are now more e-scooter parking locations on campus, and we intend to continue expanding parking options as needed throughout the spring semester.
+There are now more e-scooter parking locations on campus, and e-scooters may now park at bike racks.